Residential Junk Removal

 Convenient Scheduling Options

-Coordinating Hot Tub Removal with Acton’s Department of Public Works and Solid Waste Programs
+Coordinating Hot Tub Removal with Acton’s Solid Waste and Bulk Collection Programs

-Proper hot tub removal in Acton requires coordination with the Department of Public Works (DPW), which oversees bulk waste collection and transfer station operations.
-Residents must schedule bulk item pickups in advance, as hot tubs are not accepted during regular curbside collection.
-The Acton Transfer Station, located at 14 Forest Road, accepts large items by appointment, with a disposal fee typically assessed based on size and material type.
-Required steps include:
+Proper hot tub removal in Acton requires coordination with the city’s solid waste management and bulk collection services.
+Residents must schedule bulk item pickups in advance, as hot tubs are not accepted during regular curbside trash collection.
+The Acton Transfer Station, located at 14 Forest Road, accepts large items by appointment and charges disposal fees based on size and material type.
+Key requirements include:

 Department of Public Works